 The water near the sea shore may look calm but experienced swimmers warn that it is the most dangerous area where rip currents are.
 A rip is a strong current caused by water from waves breaking on the beach flowing back out to sea through deeper channels in the sand.
 The current can easily pull swimmers away from the shore.
 A quick dip in a knee high water pose real threat to an inexperienced swimmer.
 So always ensure that you are swimming in between the red and yellow flags.
 Especially when you are with children.

-Most of the Indians in Australia, especially the International students, never had any experience of swimming in the sea.
+Most Indians, especially the International students, lacks experience of swimming in the sea.
 But lured by Australia’s beach culture, many take the risk of venturing into the sea without taking proper precautions.

 Among the three Indians drowned in the sea this month, two could not swim at all and all three were swimming away from the flags.
 Below are a few precautions, beach goers should take.

 Beach safety measures